 Within the GREASE project, Mehdi will co-lead work on a special issue focusing on radicalisation challenges and the local-global intersection in the MENA region.
 Having a substantive role in our work package “Mapping of State-Religion Relations and Religious Radicalisation Trends”, he is also responsible for country reports and case studies on Morocco and Tunisia.

-Zouitien is a professor of Urban and Regional Studies at Mohammed V University – Rabat with over 30 years of teaching, research and consulting experience in Urban and Regional Development in Morocco.
+Zouitien is Professor of Urban and Regional Studies at Mohammed V University – Rabat with over 30 years of teaching, research and consulting experience in Urban and Regional Development in Morocco.
 He holds a dual Ph.D. in Regional Development (University of Montreal, Canada) and Development Economics (University of Grenoble, France).
 He has served as a consultant for numerous international organizations including the UNDP, GTZ, the Friedrich Ebert Foundation and the European Union.
 His consulting activities have included the conduct of satisfaction surveys for social programs, capacity-building for national and local urban development groups, and coalition-building to improve urban living conditions in poor neighborhoods.

 Dr. Zouiten was instrumental in the creation of the World Bank-funded Social Development Agency.
 As a consultant to this agency, he provided guidance in national-level program administration and travelled extensively in Morocco to help local associations navigate the grant-writing and program implementation process.
 His commitment to improved local governance and equitable development is further reflected in his volunteer activities to empower both homeowners’ associations in beach communities and the impoverished residents of a former urban former slum area.